pierzen/zoneswifi/README.md

 nominatim-i8n.csv Nominatim Results Translation file have been edited to add the french translation.

-Layer Display Strategy
+Wifi Layer Display Cluster Strategy
 ----------------------

-An Openlayers Layer Display Strategy is used to control the look of the Wifi point markers.
-From zoom level 10, the Cluster strategy lets represent Wifi points as clusters of various size.
-From zoom level 13, the no. of Wifi points in the cluster is indicated.
-Individual Wifi points a wifi points are represented with a Wifi icon.
-From level 16, the size of the icon is increased to facilitate it's localisation.
+The context function in the style_wifi_couche Style applies various rules based on number of points and zoom level.
+From zoom level 10 to 12, the size of clusters are bigger.
+From zoom level 13, clusters provide the no. of Wifi points.
+Wifi icons represent individual points.
+From level 16, we have to take into account the fact that the POI's icons are added to the Mapnik layer.
+ The size of the icon is increased to facilitate it's localisation.
+This could be replaced with a circle and larger strokeWidth.

 Limit the Vector Layer zoom levels
 ----------------------------------